DYNAFRONT HOLDINGS BERHAD

 Failure or neglect or refusal to furnish personal and/or family information as and when changes occur or in response to the request of the Group.

-Failure to report an infections or contagious disease of a fatal or dangerous nature (including HIV, AIDS, venereal diseases, etc) to the Group.
+Failure to report an infection or contagious disease of a fatal or dangerous nature (including HIV, AIDS, venereal diseases, etc) to the Group.

 3.3.8 Outside Employment

-Employment with any other organisation without the prior approval from the Group in writing.
+Employment with any other organisation without prior approval from the Group in writing.